alexgl-github/alexgl-github.github.io/_posts/2021-03-23-Gumbel-Softmax.md

 ## Gumbel-Softmax

 In some deep learning problems we need to draw samples from a categorical distribution with probabilities $$\pi$$.
-For example, in some reinforcement learning algorithms, next action is sampled randomly from probabilities predicted by policy DNN
+For example, in certain reinforcement learning algorithms, next action is sampled randomly from probabilities predicted by policy DNN

 $$
 z = argmax(G(y) + log(\pi))
 $$

-$$G(y)$$ is Gumbel distribution
+Where $$G(y)$$ is Gumbel distribution

 $$
 G(y) = -log(-log(y))
 $$

-Where y is $$y$$ drawn from random uniform distribution with
+$$y$$ drawn from random uniform distribution with

 $$
 PDF(x)=